usnistgov/FIPS201/_FIPS201/authentication.md

 Some of the characteristics of the PKI-based authentication mechanism are as follows:

-- requires the use of certificate status checking infrastructure;
+- requires the use of certificate status checking infrastructure,
-- highly resistant to credential forgery;
+- highly resistant to credential forgery,
-- strong resistance to use of unaltered card by non-owner since card activation is required;
+- strong resistance to use of unaltered card by non-owner since card activation is required,
-- protection against use of a revoked card; and
+- protection against use of a revoked card, and
-- applicable to contact card readers and contactless card readers that support the virtual contact interface.
+- usable with contact card readers and contactless card readers that support the virtual contact interface.

 [^pivpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
 The policy OID for the PIV authentication certificate is id-fpki-common-authentication.